Braulio Baptista, AIA

 Deb Barbour, Associate AIA

-With 37 years of experience in marketing, communications, and business development, Deb Barbour opened ZGF’s California office in 1988.
-As a Principal, she has been responsible for guiding business development and marketing in Los Angeles and New York, as well as assuming global responsibilities to evolve firmwide business strategies, markets, and services.
-She has also led projects that have included the branding and identity for clients, as well as environmental graphics for buildings.
-In her 25 years with the firm she has been involved in the development and delivery of a broad range of nationally recognized public and private projects, including the California Science Center; the Conrad N. Hilton Foundation Headquarters; J. Craig Venter Institute; the Ann & Robert H. Lurie Children's Hospital of Chicago; and for clients including Wexford Science & Technology, the University of California, University of Southern California, the University of Miami, The University of Arizona, and the U.S. Department of State.
+With 39 years of experience in marketing, communications, business development, and practice building within architecture and other design-related disciplines, Deb Barbour has guided the development of the Los Angeles office of ZGF since its inception nearly 30 years ago.
+Most recently, serving in a bicoastal capacity, while also assuming responsibility for the development and growth of the New York and Washington DC offices.
+During her tenure at ZGF she has served as the principal leader and manager for projects that have included branding and identity, as well as environmental graphics, building signage, and the design of books and websites.
+Deb has been involved in strategy development and the execution of a broad range of special projects, and has served as a multidisciplinary team participant in the delivery of many nationally recognized public and private projects, including the California Science Center; the Conrad N. Hilton Foundation Headquarters; J. Craig Venter Institute; the Ann & Robert H. Lurie Children's Hospital of Chicago; and for clients that include Wexford Science & Technology, the University of California, University of Southern California, the University of Miami, The University of Arizona, Soka University, and the U.S. Department of State.
 She attended Arizona State University and earned a Bachelor of Architecture.
-Deb is a former president of the Los Angeles Chapter of the Society for Marketing Professional Services, and a past Leonardo Award recipient.
+Deb is a former President of the Los Angeles Chapter of the Society for Marketing Professional Services, and a past Leonardo Award recipient.

 Sue Ann Barton, AIA, EDAC, LEED AP BD+C